-A conditional conversion feature of the Notes was triggered on June 30, 2024, as the last reported sale price of our common stock was greater than or equal to 130% of the conversion price of the Notes for at least 20 trading days during the period of 30 consecutive trading days ending on and including the last trading day of the quarter ended June 30, 2024, and the Notes therefore became convertible at the noteholders' election in the calendar quarter ended September 30, 2024 (and only during this calendar quarter).
+A conditional conversion feature of the Notes was triggered on June 30, 2024, as the last reported sale price of our common stock was greater than or equal to 130% of the conversion price of the Notes for at least 20 trading days during the period of 30 consecutive trading days ending on and including the last trading day of the quarter ended June 30, 2024, and the Notes therefore became convertible at the noteholders' election in the calendar quarter ended September 30, 2024 (and only during this).
+This conditional conversion feature was triggered again on September 30, 2024, and the Notes therefore are convertible at the noteholders' election in the calendar quarter ending December 31, 2024.
 If this condition or another conversion condition is met in the future, the Notes may again become convertible, otherwise the Notes will be convertible at the noteholders' election from March 1, 2028 through the close of business on the second scheduled trading day immediately before the maturity date.